dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * % This is a comment on Matlab code cell
     * Matlab **markdown** https://www.mathworks.com/help/matlab/matlab_prog/marking-up-matlab-comments-for-publishing.html

-* `load <filename.mat>` to load again the variables of the file, then type <filename> to print the matrix
-    * load only one variable from a .mat file containing multiple variables: `load filename x`
-    * use command `usage` under `load <filename.mat>` to see the matrix after loading the file
-    * use `data.VariableName` to extract a specific variable (feature / table value / column value) from a [table](https://www.mathworks.com/help/matlab/matlab_prog/access-data-in-a-table.html)

-*Note*: No need to initialize variables in MATLAB

-* **saving**:
-    * `save filename.mat`
-    * `.m` files are like .py files in Python, whereas .mlx files (live scripts that contain the code, the output, and the formatted text together in the Live Editor) are like .ipynb files

 * `which pathdef`: search path

 * MATLAB variables are case sensitive.
 They should start with a letter and contain only letters, numbers, and underscores